yamatokataoka/emotion-recognition/README.md

 Looking directly their face expressions is one of the best way to collect robust feedback.
 Are they smile, angery, or nuetural?

+You can see how many people are on each expression in the processed video streaming as a feedback.

 <img src="/doc/demo.gif">

 # Running the app